 South Africa initially established a national scientific observer programme for the tuna and swordfish longline fishery in 1998.
 The programme was aimed to achieve 20% on board observer coverage of all fishing trips.
 In 2005 South Africa formally allowed the charter of foreign fishing vessels where 100% observer coverage was required at the cost of the South African right holding company.
-In March 2011 the Department's observer contract expired and no subsequent observer coverage was possible on domestic vessels.
-The Department is currently in the process to re-establish the national observer programme.
+In March 2011, the Department of Agriculture, Forestry and

+Fisheries (Department)'s observer contract expired and no subsequent observer coverage was possible on domestic vessels.
+The Department is currently in the process to re-establish the national observer programme and to this end, a Service Provider has been recommended and approached and the Department is awaiting acceptance of the offer.
 One hundred percent observer coverage is still maintained for the charter fleet.
 The observers are required to collect independent data on each set made and retrieved.
-Data includes effort, the area fished, environmental conditions, number of seabirds, turtles killed, compliance issues, species composition, length frequencies, mauling, release and discard data.
+Data includes effort, the area fished, environmental conditions, number of seabirds, turtles killed, compliance with permit conditions, species composition, length frequencies, mauling, release and discard data.
 The observers have also been instructed to collect biological samples from time to time.

-4. Seabirds
+4. Seabird1

 Seabird interaction is high in the waters along the south coast of South Africa.
 An alarming number of seabirds (albatross and petrels) were caught in the fishery which has resulted in stringent bird mitigation measures to be implemented in the fishery in accordance with South Africa's NPOA-Seabirds.
 For the swordfish longline vessels, mandatory mitigation measures included line weighting and deploying of tori lines.
 For tuna longline vessels, mandatory measures include night setting and deploying of a tori line.
 In addition, bird limits were implemented per vessel.
 Once the first limit is reached and the vessel has been compliant then the vessel is allowed to continue fishing, but with more mitigation measures, including double tori line, line weighting (tuna vessels) and night setting (swordfish vessels).
 Through compliance to these measures observed seabird mortality was reduced to 144 seabirds in 2012, which represented 0.054 seabirds per thousand hooks.
-All seabird catches made in the tuna and swordfish longline fishery is reported to ICCAT and IOTC respectively.
+All seabird catches made in the tuna and swordfish longline fishery is reported to The International Commission for the Conservation of Atlantic Tunas ("ICCAT") and Indian Ocean Tuna Commission ("IOTC"), respectively.
 South Africa is also in the process of investigating smart hooks and hook pods as a possible means to eliminate seabird mortality.

-5. Other non-target fish
+5. Other Non-target Fish1

-Blue and shortfin mako sharks comprise a significant proportion of the total catch.
-In 2012 these species accounted for approximately 630 t.
+Blue and shortfin make sharks comprise a significant proportion of the total catch of the tuna sector.
+In 2012, the two shark species accounted for approximately 630 t.
 These sharks are allowed to be retained, but may not exceed 50% of the total weight of the catch.
 This limit was originally 10% but was increased to 50% when South Africa terminated its directed pelagic shark longline fishery.
 The charter vessels are limited to 10% of the total catch.
 Other additional measures include the ban of wire leaders and stainless steel hooks.
 Other sensitive shark species have been banned.
-This includes oceanic whitetip, thresher sharks, hammerhead sharks and silky sharks.
+This includes oceanic whitetip, thresher, hammerhead, silky, Porbeagle and Dusky sharks.
 The Department is also finalizing the NPOA-sharks which would further prioritise shark research and management issues so as to improve the sustainable management of shark resources.
 All shark catches made in the tuna and swordfish longline fishery is reported to ICCAT and IOTC respectively.